 So, what can you do to maximize your piece of this size-able pie?

-If you’re an HVAC business owner, you should start by developing a clear understanding of how to calculate profit margins and optimize your income.
+If you’re an HVAC business owner or contractor, you should start by developing a clear understanding of how to calculate profit margins and optimize your income.
 By taking steps to increase your profit margins now, you’re setting your business up for success as the market expands.

 This article looks at average HVAC profit margins, salaries, and expenses to help you decide how to set your prices and pay your technicians.
 We’ll also talk about simple changes you can make to optimize your profit margins.